What is OxyContin?

 What happens if I overdose?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how you are affected.
+Avoid driving or operating machinery until you know how oxycodone will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 OxyContin side effects